diwz/Data-Pipe-Scala/task2-advanced-pivot/README.md

 #### Describe your solution

+In my solution I have used SparkSQL  and First and Last value window functions.
+Created separate Dataframes for Measures and Test.
+Join the two Dataframes on part number and aggregation mode.

+**Advantages:**
+Leveraged SparkSQL and Dataframes

+**Disadvantages:**
+Could not manage Features in Array Struct type.Converted the test cases accordingly.

 __TODO:__ Please explain your solution briefly and highlight the advantages and disadvantages of your implementation.
 Will it scale for a large number of tests?

 ### Output schema